cse232summer-msu/cse232summer-msu.github.io/syllabus.md

 ### Flash Quizzes

-There are two flash quizzes every week.
-A flash quiz is due one day after every assignment, and covers the same content as the assignment it is coupled with.
+There are two flash quizzes every week, except for the first week (no flash quizzes) and the exam weeks (one flash quiz).
+A flash quiz is due a day after every assignment, and covers the same content as the assignment it is coupled with.
 Flash quizzes can be 5 to 10 minutes in duration, where you will have (on average) 15 seconds to answer each multiple-choice question.
+Flash quizzes cannot be taken after their respective due dates have passed.

 ### Exams